logzio/aws-cross-account/README.md

 **Note:** This procedure is only required if you need to send logs from regions that are different to the region that the main stack is deployed in.

-Click the button that matches the region you'd like to deploy your main stack to:
+Click the button that matches the region you'd like to deploy your destination stack to:

 | AWS Region       | Launch a stack                                                                                                                                                                                                                                                                                                                                               |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|